 Essential role in the energy transition

-Port of Antwerp-Bruges is a major green energy hub today.
+Port of Antwerp-Bruges is a major energy hub today.
 A great many companies at the port are closely involved in the production, processing and distribution of energy to and from various European and global markets.
 Unfortunately, this also releases greenhouse gases.
 Today, CO2 emissions from the entire port area amount to around 17 million tons.

 Port of Antwerp-Bruges wants to be climate neutral by 2050.
 This is why it is necessary to switch to green energy and raw materials.